~ Striving for success, with pride and happiness ~

 The following action plans have all been produced by the subject leaders to feed into our Developing Excellence Plan:

-Our Overview of Topics 2017/18 is also available to download.
+Our West Melton Primary School Curriculum 2018/19 is also available to download.

 At West Melton Primary School we strive to ensure every child develops a love of reading.